 Web UI

 The web interface is available through a direct browser port controlled by WEB_PORT (default 8080 for standalone installs) and through HA Ingress for the Home Assistant addon.
-In addon mode, WEB_PORT can open an extra direct listener, but Ingress keeps using the fixed addon channel port.
+In addon mode the ingress port is dynamically assigned by Home Assistant Supervisor (the addon manifest declares ingress_port: 0), so WEB_PORT set inside the addon is ignored — open the UI from the addon’s Home Assistant sidebar entry.
 The page updates in real time over Server-Sent Events, so most status changes appear without a refresh.

 Sign-in flow